 - The referee gives the signal "READY" that all robots have to reach their own half of the field. - After 45 seconds the referee gives the signal "SET".
 The referee calls robots illegally positioned to be removed.
 The robot playing the goal keeper has to be announced before the beginning of the game.
-Illegally positioned players do not suffer a removal penalty and are allowed to enter the field as soon as the game starts. - The opponents of the team taking the kick-off are outside the centre circle until the ball is in play. - The ball is placed stationary on the centre mark after the "SET" signal was given. - The referee gives the signal "PLAY" 5 seconds after the "SET" signal was given . - The ball is in play when it is kicked and moves at least 5 cm or 10 seconds elapsed after the signal.
+Illegally positioned players do not suffer a removal penalty and are allowed to enter the field as soon as the game starts. - The opponents of the team taking the kick-off are outside the centre circle until the ball is in play. - The ball is placed stationary on the centre mark after the "SET" signal was given.

-2If the software is currently not running properly, a version should be submitted anyway as an indication that the team is willing to participate.
+3If the software is currently not running properly, a version should be submitted anyway as an indication that the team is willing to participate.